Majors & Careers

 Browse this online resource for information on everything from how best to conduct a job search to salaries, benefits and training opportunities…

 O*NET is a massive online occupational network database where you search for jobs based on skill level, by industry, by educational level and much more.

 - #1 For three consecutive years, Rider education majors have been selected as New Jersey’s Student Teacher of the year.

-- 91% Number of Rider graduates employed or pursuing graduate study within a year of graduating.
+- 9 out of 10 Number of Rider graduates employed or pursuing graduate study within a year of graduating.